nation3/agreements-app/docs/V1/AgreementsUI.md

 **Steps:**
 1. The system checks if the user can withdraw from the agreement & shows withdrawal details.
-2. The user triggers the withdraw button.
+2. The user presses the withdraw button.
 3. The system generates the withdrawal transaction.
 4. The user approves the transaction.